 This post may contain affiliate links which means that if you purchase something through one of my links, I make a small commission.
 Thank you for supporting this blog!
 Read my full disclosure policy here.

 Don’t you love it when bloggers make sweeping comments like this as if they know everything?
 Anyway, in todays post, I wanted to break down the #1 bullet journal mistake I see people making in their books.
 I am in a couple different groups on facebook dedicated to bullet journaling and some of the questions that I see coming up are so sad!
 I felt like this problem needed to be addressed!

 The mistake is not the #aesthetic movement either.

 I am not going to bash the people who enjoy making beautiful spreads.
 You do you boo.
 Actually that leads me into the second biggest mistake that I see:

 The Second Biggest Bullet Journal Mistake

-Making your bullet journal look a way that isn’t authentic to you to a point where you don’t enjoy doing to it.
+Making your bullet journal look a way that isn’t authentic to you to a point where you don’t enjoy doing it.

 Goes both ways: too artistic or not enough.

-The MOST important thing that can happen if you want to be successful bullet journaling is that you USE it on a regular basis.
+The MOST important thing that can happen if you want to be successful in bullet journaling is that you USE it on a regular basis.
 My goal for you is that you sit down once or twice a day EXCITED to check in with your bullet journal.